 What can you do to make your consultation count?

-Take time to research and consider all aspects of vasectomy in order to make sure it’s right for you, and it’s a decision you are happy with.
-You may find that after careful consideration that vasectomy isn’t the right decision for you at the moment, or just isn’t right for you.
+Before you go in for your consultation, you should take time to research and consider all aspects of vasectomy in order to make sure it’s right for you, and it’s a decision you are happy with.

 What kind of pre-vasectomy research should I do?